• Skip to primary navigation

 • Stir on oats, blueberries, nuts, salt, chia seeds, baking powder, and egg.
 Mix until well combined.

-• Spread mixture onto prepared baking pan and spread out into an even layer.
-Top layer with additional blueberries, if desired.
-Bake for 30 to 35 minutes or until outside begins to brown.
+• Spread the mixture onto prepared baking pan and spread out into an even layer.
+I used a rubber spatula to help with this by pressing down on the top.
+Add additional blueberries on top, if desired.
+Bake for 30 to 35 minutes or until the outside begins to brown.

 • Remove from oven and let cool completely before cutting into bars.